DesenTao/baty.net-hugo/content/post/2018/cd-business-isnt-dying.md

 > Earlier this week, the online music store Bandcamp reported 18% year-over-year growth in CD sales for 2017, up from 14% growth in 2016

-Down, but not out.
-Yet.

-(I still listen to CDs in the car and on my home stereo several times a week.
-So there's that.)
+I still listen to CDs in the car and on my home stereo several times a week.
+So there's that.